+The operating procedures for the outfall gate were revised and implemented at CSO015 to operate as a baffle.
 CSO015 and CSO211 are two of three CSOs within the entire CSS that do not have solids and floatables control.
 A concerted effort was made in August of 2006 to design and install devices but because of physical limitations of the diversion structures, it was not feasible to install solids and floatables device without extensive engineering or construction at these locations.
-Therefore, solids and floatables will be addressed as part of the Final CSO LTCP projects for these CSO locations.
+Therefore, solids and floatables will be addressed as part of the Final LTCP projects for these CSO locations.